Agenda at a glance

 Moving from dialogue to implementation, this session brings together representatives from GEO initiatives and working groups to outline concrete opportunities for collaboration with the GEO Indigenous Alliance.
 Speakers will highlight entry points within biodiversity, climate, and regional GEO programs where Indigenous-led monitoring, data governance, and AI innovation can align with broader Earth observation priorities.
 The discussion focuses on practical mechanisms, shared responsibilities, and structured pathways that support sustained, accountable, and mutually beneficial partnerships.

-Commitments & Next Steps
+Session 3: Commitments & Next Steps

 17:00-17:30 Europe - CET